 Go to Camera Scenario.
 Set the 3D scene in the desired view and click on Add Position.
-Proceed likewise for the next positions.
+Proceed likewise for the next positions (use your mouse and the camera navigation toolbar to define the next position).
 A polyline representing the camera path is automatically drawn in the 3D scene.

 You can go from one position to another by using Position value in the upper part of the dialog box.
 Make a Zoom all in the scene to preview the path created.
 It is possible to remove a saved position by setting the right number with Position and clicking Delete Position.